 Shake your bottles of buttermilk and lassi well before consumption as the solids tend to settle at the bottom, and the water tends to separate if placed idle for a longer time.
 (It's absolutely normal.
 Science of sedimentation, you know)!

-Fresh pasteurized milk after utilization can be refrigerated in a closed container.
+Fresh pasteurised milk after utilisation can be refrigerated in a closed container.
 UHT milk can sit in your refrigerator for a couple of weeks.
-(Make sure the lid is tightly sealed to avoid uninvited added flavors!)
+(Make sure the lid is tightly sealed to avoid uninvited added flavours!)

 While using scoops of yogurt, curd, or cream cheese, make sure to use a clean and dry spoon.

 Butter should be refrigerated and wrapped using wax or parchment paper so that it doesn't pick up flavours.
 (No one prefers a sardine scented butter! isn't it?).
 So, wrap it all up really well.

 Hard cheeses can be frozen and used for months.
 It can last longer especially when the temperature is consistent.
 Semi-hard cheeses can be stored for weeks whereas fresh cream cheese has to be consumed within 10 days from the day of opening.